UpdateThis article was updated May 5, 2021.

 What happens if the entire loan isn’t forgiven?

-There is no prepayment penalty if you want to pay that back right away.
-A small amount of interest may have accrued in the meantime and you’ll need to also pay that.
+There is no prepayment penalty if you want to pay it back right away.
+A small amount of interest may have accrued in the meantime and, if so, you’ll need to also pay that.
 If you keep the loan, the guidance suggests you should still spend those funds for authorized purposes.

 I’m still confused and need help.
 Where can I get it?